VisitOdense

 Constantly evolving

-In the 1960s and 70s, the city was largely shaped around the needs of motorists.
-The four-lane Thomas B. Thriges Gade cut through the city centre to ensure access to jobs at the harbour, and up to 30,000 cars passed through the centre every day.
+In the 1960s and 1970s, the city was largely designed around the needs of cars – not pedestrians and cyclists.
+Many people needed quick access to workplaces at the harbour, and the distinctive four-lane Thomas B. Thriges Gade was built through the city centre.
+As a result, up to 30,000 cars drove through the centre every day.